-A Safety Violation Notice means that your equipment may be unsafe.
-During a service call, a certified gas technician may place a Safety Violation Notice on your natural gas equipment if it’s not operating safely.
+A Safety Violation means that your equipment/appliances that use natural gas may be unsafe.
+During a service call, a certified gas technician may place a Safety Violation notice on your natural gas equipment if it’s not operating safely.
 Depending on the concern, your natural gas may be turned off for your safety until the equipment has been fixed.
-Download an appliance Safety Violation Notice.

-There are two types of Safety Violations
+There are two types of Safety Violations that can be issued

-- A “B” violation is issued when the appliance does not create an immediate hazard.
+Is issued when the appliance does not create an immediate hazard.
 You have 42 days for repairs or replacement.
 If the hazard is not repaired the natural gas supply will be shut off.

 Hire a registered HVAC (heating, ventilation and air conditioning) contractor.
 They will make repairs to the appliances and send Enbridge Gas the required information so that your natural gas service is not interrupted.
 Enbridge Gas does not repair or service natural gas appliances.